LandonLunsford/Orichalcum-Alchemy/readme.md

 <br>

 ## Features
-- XML, Metatag and AS3 dependency configuration*
+- <b>XML, Metatag and AS3 dependency configuration</b>
-- Dependency mapping inheritance model*
+- <b>Dependency mapping inheritance model</b>
-- Class-specific or Instance-level dependency configuration
+- Class-specific AND Instance-level dependency configuration
 - Value mapping
 - Reference mapping
+- <b>Reference mapping by {expressions}</b>
 - Singleton mapping
 - Prototype mapping
 - Interface mapping
 - Abstract class mapping
 - Factory method mapping
 - Custom provider mapping
-- Pool mapping*
+- <b>Pool mapping</b>
 - Automatic dependency resolution for unmapped objects requested from an alchemist
-- Simple and clean API*
+- <b>Simple and fluent API</b>

-*= distinguishing features
+- <b>Ability to easily create custom metadata/ingredient processor and dependency resolution plugins</b>

 ## Known Limitations and Gotchas

 1. Constructor Injections + Circluar Dependencies == infinite loop!
-This can be easily resolved by using property injections and a post construct lifecycle hook.
+This can be easily resolved by using property injections and the post construct lifecycle hook.
 2. When using XML configuration, make sure to include referenced classes so the flash compiler will include them in the swf!
 This can be done by one of two ways:
 	1. Add an "import your.configuration.referenced.Class;" statement somewhere in your code.
 	2. If your class is in a library you can use the "included library" option when compiling.

 ## Coming Soon
 1. User guide
-2. ASDocs
+2. Improved ASDocs
 3. Even more test coverage!
-4. Performance tests against other leading AS3 IoC solutions like SwiftSuspenders and Swiz!
+4. Performance tests against other leading AS3 IoC solutions like SwiftSuspenders, Swiz and Parsley!

 ## Getting Started